FLAT-RATE TAX OF 19 %

 Record keeping obligations

-As in the case of taxation according to the tax scale, you must keep records of revenue and costs by means of the revenue and expense ledger or accounting books (the latter must necessarily be lead by larger companies).
+As in the case of taxation according to the tax scale, you must keep records of revenue and costs by means of the revenue and expense ledger or accounting books (larger companies must obligatorily keep accounting books).

 In the course of the year, you have to make advance income tax payments on a monthly or (if you are a small taxable person or a taxable person starting business) quarterly basis.
 Payments are made to the 20th day of the month following the month/quarter to which the advance tax payment relates to.